 She reads.
 The dog sleeps.

 We eat.
-They work.
+2 6 They work.

 She cries.
 They run.

 Cats purr.
-The boat sank.
+The boat sank. man at the

 Read the following sentences carefully.
 Underline the subject in red, the verb in blue and the object in green.